 All negativity is resistance.
-Resistance cuts you off from Being, the only place of true power, it is weakness and fear masquerading as strength.
+Resistance cuts you off from Being, the only place of true power.
+It is weakness and fear masquerading as strength.
 Negativity does not work.
-Instead attracting a desireable condition, it stops it from arising.
+Instead attracting a desirable condition, it stops it from arising.
 Negativity is totally unnatural.
 It is a psychic pollutant and you stop it from arising by being fully present.

 Comments to chapter 9: This chapter is about Non-Duality and Duality.
-Compassion is the joining of both and the feeling realization von Oneness.
+Compassion is the joining of both and the feeling realization of oneness.

 Presence is the key.
 The Now is the key.

 Final comments: If you read or listen and have experiences, that is so wonderful and the purpose of the book.
 You are in good company ;) If this glimpse of Awakening happens, please be aware that Eckhart is talking only about the Now in this book, just to make the shift in consciousness possible.
 Most people are still unaware of this dimension.
 Although Eckhart says throughout the book, that the mind is a great tool and clock time is necessary and planning, goal-achievement, personal development have their place, it could be misunderstood that these things don’t matter anymore.
 Especially if you have experiences in the Now, there is the possibility to get trapped there, meaning that you deny demands of the world to a certain degree, just by the joyful and problem-free field of Now.
 It happened to me, and I sense that it is not unusual.